 Another example: In an early issue of the print comic (the first appearance of Baphuma'al, in fact) the party breaks the curse of a pixie who is cursed to work as a tooth fairy.
 Again, this storyline is not mentioned again until Piffany asks for her help before the final battle against Baphuma'al.

 The most important one, was a prophecy that Piffany mentions in one episode, how her first kiss will unleash great holy power that can smite the greatest of evils.
 This is forgotten about until the Final Battle, where Nodwick tricks Elonan into trying to kill her and Yeagar with an unholy version of a wedding, which enables her to unleash this power, defeating Baphuma'al once and for all.

 Cosmic Plaything: "The Powers What Is" have stated that Nodwick is a "destiny sponge".
 If he doesn't suffer, the rest of the world suffers instead.
-Which makes Nodwick something of a martyr...who comes back to life...I'm gonna stop right there.
+Which makes Nodwick something of a martyr...who comes back to life to be martyred again...and then comes back to life to be martyred again...I'm gonna stop right there.